Updated on 06/17/2024

+Employees can generally receive both workers’ compensation and Social Security benefits.
 However, you may not be able to receive each of these benefits in full.
-Following an amendment of the Pennsylvania Workers’ Compensation Act, today, Pennsylvania employers can reduce an injured employee’s workers’ comp benefits if they are also receiving pension benefits or Social Security benefits.
+Following an amendment of the Pennsylvania Workers’ Compensation Act, Pennsylvania employers can reduce an injured employee’s workers’ comp benefits if they are also receiving pension benefits or Social Security benefits.
+This reduction is called an offset credit.

 Before signing up to receive your Social Security benefits, you should be aware of what collecting Social Security retirement benefits could mean for the amount you will continue to receive from your workers’ compensation.

-Social Security Disability, Medical Coverage, and Workers’ Comp
+Social Security Disability, Medical Coverage And Workers’ Comp

-If you’ve been injured on the job in Pennsylvania or you have suffered a work-related illness, you may qualify for Social Security Disability Insurance (SSDI) and workers’ comp in Pennsylvania.
+If you’ve been injured on the job in Pennsylvania or you have suffered a work-related illness, you may qualify for SSDI and workers’ comp in Pennsylvania.
 These are two different benefits programs.
-SSDI is run by the federal Social Security Administration (SSA) while workers’ compensation is a state program.
-Understanding the differences between can help you understand which programs can support you during your injury.
+Depending on your injuries, you may also be covered by your medical coverage or other benefits.
+Understanding the differences between Social Security disability and workers’ comp programs can help you understand which can support you during your injury.

-One other key difference between SSDI benefits and workers’ comp comes down to what to these programs specifically address.
-Workers’ compensation offers medical benefits, wage-loss aids and other reimbursements for work-related injuries and medical conditions from which you are expected to recover.
-SSDI, on the other hand, does not have to be work-related.
-You can receive Social Security disability benefits if you been diagnosed with a condition not related to work or have been injured through some other cause.
+What these programs specifically address: Workers’ compensation offers medical benefits, wage-loss benefits and other reimbursements for work-related injuries and medical conditions from which you are expected to recover.
+Workers’ comp is meant to be a temporary benefit until you can get back to work.
+SSDI does not have to be work-related.
+You can receive Social Security disability benefits if you have been diagnosed with a condition not related to work or have been injured through some other cause that is expected to last longer than a year.

 If you are not sure what type of benefits you qualify for, contact an attorney at Frommer D’Amico.
 Our team can explain whether you qualify and how you can navigate the benefits system.
-We can also work with you during the application process, so you get the legal support you need.
+We can also work with you during the application process so you get the legal support you need.

 Can You Get Social Security on Workers’ Comp?

-In many cases, workers find they don’t qualify for both.
-This is because SSDI is often meant for longer-term injuries while workers’ compensation is meant for more temporary injuries.
+In many cases, workers find they don’t qualify for both SSDI and workers’ comp because SSDI is often meant for longer-term injuries while workers’ compensation is meant for more temporary injuries.
+If you would like to know if you qualify for SSDI, FMLA leave, workers’ compensation or other benefits, contact the certified workers’ compensation specialists at Frommer D’Amico.

-How Long Will My Benefits Last?
+How Long Will My Workers’ Comp and SSDI Benefits Last?

-Social Security Disability benefits can also last as long as your permanent injury does, or until you reach retirement age.
-To find out how long you can expect to get benefits in your specific case, you may wish to consult with a worker’s compensation specialist.
+Social Security disability benefits can also last as long as your permanent injury does or until you reach retirement age.
+To find out how long you can expect to get benefits in your specific case, you may wish to consult with a workers’ compensation specialist.

 Lump Sum Payment Adjustments

-Injured workers can settle workers’ compensation claims through lump sum settlements.
 If you receive a lump sum settlement, you may face an offset amount for your benefits.
-Lump sum payment adjustments are based on the amount of workers’ compensation you were receiving every month.
+Lump sum payments are based on the amount of workers’ compensation you were receiving every month.
+The amount should cover your current and future medical expenses, wage loss benefits, and other damages.

-A Compromise and Release Agreement is signed on the date of the hearing before being submitted for approval to the judge, so in the case that an end date is not included for the periodic payments, the date that the Compromise and Release Agreement is signed is the final due date for the periodic payments.
+Before the agreement can be legally binding, a Compromise and Release Agreement (form LIBC-755) must be approved.
+This detailed form typically provides all the information required for an offset.
+Your settlement can be approved at a Compromise and Release hearing.
+A Compromise and Release Agreement is signed on the date of the hearing before being submitted for approval to the judge.
+For calculating the impact of the settlement on future social security disability benefits, an proration of the settlement is calculated.
+The settlement amount if basically divided by your life expectancy.
 The proration effective date for the lump sum is the day after the Compromise and Release Agreement was signed, unless the Compromise and Release Agreement specifically states an effective date.

 How Will My Employer Notify Me of a Workers’ Compensation Offset?

-• The frequency of the workers’ compensation payments before the reduction.
+The frequency of the workers’ compensation payments before the reduction.

-• The amount of the workers’ compensation benefits before the reduction.
+The amount of the workers’ compensation benefits before the reduction.

-• The amount of the workers’ compensation payment reduction, known as the offset credit or offset amount.
+The amount of the workers’ compensation payment reduction, known as the offset credit or offset amount.

-• The date the offset credit begins.
+The date the offset credit begins.

-• The end date for the workers’ comp rate reduction or a statement specifying that an end date cannot be established, such as if a pension payment is indefinite.
+The end date for the workers’ comp rate reduction or a statement specifying that an end date cannot be established, such as if a pension payment is indefinite.

-• The payment amount of the workers’ compensation benefits after the rate reduction.
+The payment amount of the workers’ compensation benefits after the rate reduction.

-• An explanation for the calculation of the offset credit.
+An explanation for the calculation of the offset credit.

 Review your Notice of Workers’ Compensation Benefit Offset carefully, as employers and employers’ insurance carriers are not always consistent when completing this form.
 Check for inconsistencies in amounts and dates.
-For example, the offset credit amount listed may correctly represent your reduced workers’ compensation benefit amount, or the amount may be incorrect, such as a higher amount that is withheld to make up for an overpayment.
-You may also find that your beginning date and ending date for the offset credit period are incorrect.

 If you are concerned that the information presented in Form LIBC-761 Notice of Workers’ Compensation Benefit Offset is inaccurate or that a clear explanation for the reduced rate of your workers’ compensation payment is not given, you should contact your employer or your employer’s insurance carrier for verification on the form’s provided information.
+You can also challenge the offset by filing a petition to review it with the Pennsylvania Department of Labor and Industry.

 How to Minimize Your Offset Amount

-1. Exclude Expenses
+1. Exclude Approved Expenses

-The Social Security Administration deducts rehabilitation costs, dependent payments and legal fees before calculating the gross amount of your workers’ comp settlement.
+If you settle your workers’ comp claim, the Social Security Administration deducts fees before calculating the gross amount of your workers’ comp settlement.
 Past and future medical care expenses can be excluded, except for any payments made via Medicare.
-When these are subtracted from your settlement amount, your reduced workers’ comp benefits will result in fewer months that this offset may be in effect.
+2. Agree to a Lower Monthly Benefit

 After a lump sum settlement, you may agree to a lower monthly benefit for workers’ compensation until you reach the retirement age set by the Social Security Administration.
 By agreeing to this lower amount, your average current earnings are reduced and may not trigger an offset.